-During 2020, safety of people and processes remained the top priority.
+During 2021, safety and innovating our core business processes remained the top priority.

 In addition, the Company continues to invest in its core enrichment plant and infrastructure to ensure rigorous, predictable and flexible operations.
 This investment will continue over the next few years enabling the Company to position itself to meet changing market conditions in the future.